QualiSystems/devguide_source/_orchestration/9.0.0/script-commands-customization.md

 ### Setting display name, descriptions and category

 * You can set the script’s display name or alias by editing the **Alias** field in the edit form.
 Note that if you try to execute this script as a command from the API, you’ll still need to reference it by its name.
-Set the alias to _Customization Script_.
+* **Script Type** allows you to set the script as an orchestration script that CloudShell will run accordingly.
 * The **Description** is also easy to set via the edit form.
 Enter any text here, it will be displayed as a reference under the script name in the commands pane.
+This does not apply to orchestration scripts.
 * Categories help improve usability by grouping commands with a similar role or domain under a folder in the sandbox’s command pane.
 This grouping is for visual purposes only and does not affect API calls.
 For this example, let’s set the category name to ‘Customization’.